evokurious/evokurious/README.md

 When I am not working or advocating technology, I am usually watching documentaries or reading.
 I like watching/attending TED talks, exploring places on Google Maps, and reading or watching travel experiences, walking.
 Outside of technology, my interests include music, astronomy, travel and photography.

 I am always excited to meet new people, learn new things and take up challenging assignments, so feel free to say hello and let me know how I can help.
-I can be reached at vaseemk@hotmail.com.

 Core Skills:
 Programming: